 What Are My Pregnancy Options?

-There are two types of abortion procedures: medication abortion and surgical abortion.
+There are two types of abortion procedures: medication abortion (also known as a chemical abortion) and surgical abortion.
 Both abortion types terminate a pregnancy, and both come with risks and side effects.
 A medication abortion uses two different abortion drugs, Mifepristone and then Misoprostol, taken 24-48 hours later.

 During a medication abortion, the hormone progesterone is blocked which causes the lining of the uterus to thin and stops the embryo from implanting and growing.
 The uterus then contracts and expels the embryo through the vagina.